- Iraq – Turkey Crude Oil Pipeline

 BOTAŞ is the owner of the part of the pipeline that is in the territory of the Republic of Turkey and also is the operator of that part of the pipeline.

 BAKU – TBILISI – CEYHAN MAIN EXPORT CRUDE OIL PIPELINE (BTC)

 With Baku – Tbilisi – Ceyhan Main Export Crude Oil Pipeline, it is aimed to transport the crude oil produced in Caspian Region, especially Azeri oil, from Azerbaijan to Ceyhan Marine Terminal through Georgia via a safe, economically and environmentally suitable pipeline system and onwards to world markets from Ceyhan Marine Terminal via tankers.

-In this context, the Intergovernmental Agreement has been signed between Azerbaijan, Georgia and Turkey on 18 November 1999.
-The Host Government Agreement that is appendix of the Intergovernmental Agreement was signed between the Republic of Turkey and Main Export Pipeline Participants on 19 October 2000.
+In this context, the Intergovernmental Agreement has been signed between Azerbaijan, Georgia, and Turkey on 18 November 1999.
+The Host Government Agreement that is an appendix of the Intergovernmental Agreement was signed between the Republic of Turkey and Main Export Pipeline Participants on 19 October 2000.

 Petroleum Pipeline Corporation (BOTAŞ) was the Turnkey Contractor for the part of the BTC pipeline in the territory of the Republic of Turkey with a 1076 km length.
 In addition, BOTAŞ International Limited (BIL) is the operator of the part of the BTC pipeline in the territory of the Republic of Turkey.

 With the BTC pipeline which reaches to Turkey through Baku (Azerbaijan) and Tbilisi (Georgia) and is operational since 4 June 2006, Turkmen and Kazakh oil are also transported depending on production besides the Azeri oil.